milan5599/simple-neural-network/README.md

 You can find detailed information here: http://iamtrask.github.io/2015/07/12/basic-python-network/
 My version is written in JavaScript and jQuery.

-You can test this simple neural network in your web browser by downloading [index.html](/index.html) and [neural-network.js](neural-network.js) files.
+You can test this simple neural network in your web browser by downloading the repository (only index.html and neural-network.js files are needed).

+There's also a [newer version](https://github.com/milan5599/simple-neural-network/tree/version-with-user-input) with userdata input.